brilacasck/micro-acc-systemc/README.md

 ***Note that the accelerator works asynchronous so that we need events for using wait/notify***

 ***Note that the System works with bus-clk (clk_bus) which is faster than the micro clk (clk)***

+***Note that there is two subfoler in this repository named `instructions` and `test` ***

+  - test folder : all testbenchs for all components (some of these files are empty -> you can fill it yourself)
+  - instructions folder: there is files you can see binary micro-processor instructions you can put them into IR.cpp file.

 <hr />